-- Achievement ensuring that all students have the opportunity to achieve or exceed expectations. - Attendance it is crucial that students attend the academy and we will ensure that all barriers to attendance are removed. - Reading we know that reading is a key to success in all subjects and we want to promote a culture where reading is celebrated and where students can have additional support when needed. - Motivation we want our students to enjoy learning and be committed to their learning. - Behaviour and social communication a higher proportion of PP students have higher levels of behaviour incidents and suspensions.
-We want to put processes in place to support students as much as possible. - Home Learning we recognise the importance of home learning and this has been magnified due to the aftermath of the pandemic.
+- Achievement ensuring that all students have the opportunity to achieve or exceed expectations through effective teaching, support and early intervention. - Attendance it is crucial that students attend the academy and we will ensure that all barriers to attendance are removed. - Reading we know that reading is a key to success in all subjects and we want to promote a culture where reading is celebrated and where students can have additional support when needed. - Motivation we want our students to enjoy learning and be committed to their learning. - Behaviour and social communication a higher proportion of PP students have higher levels of behaviour incidents and suspensions.
+We want to put processes in place to support students as much as possible through quality first teaching, a warm strict environment, teaching of behaviour expectations, culture and personal development - Home Learning we recognise the importance of home learning and this has been magnified due to the aftermath of the pandemic.
 We want to ensure that our learners have access to all the tools at home to support their achievement. - SEMH there has been a distinct increase in the number of students who need support in terms of their mental health.
 In certain cases, this is leading to Emotional Based School Avoidance.
-We recognise that we need to offer tailored SEMH support to help students as much as possible. - Enrichment and cultural opportunities we need to provide as many opportunities for students to participate in extra curricular activities and also opportunities to extend their cultural capital.
+We recognise that we need to offer tailored SEMH support to help students as much as possible. - Enrichment and cultural opportunities we need to provide as many opportunities for students to participate in extracurricular activities and also opportunities to extend their cultural capital.